 Learn About Leaks

-The average household's leaks can account for nearly 10,000 gallons of water wasted every year and 10 percent of homes have leaks that waste 90 gallons or more per day.
-Leaks may include a leaky toilet, faucet, or appliance.
+EPA estimates that average household leaks can account for nearly 10,000 gallons of water wasted every year and 10 percent of homes have leaks that waste 90 gallons or more per day.
+Common leaks include worn toilet flaps, dripping faucets, or appliances.
 These types of leaks are often easy to fix, requiring only a few tools and hardware that can pay for themselves in water savings.
-Fixing easily -corrected household water leaks can save homeowners about 10 percent on their water bills.
+Fixing easily corrected household water leaks can save homeowners about 10 percent on their water bills.

-In disadvantaged communities with older homes and aging water infrastructure, water loss within the home and in the overall water system supplying water to the home is very common.
-These water leaks contribute to water and energy waste as well as public health concerns.
+In communities with older homes and aging water infrastructure, water loss within the home and in the overall water system supplying water to the home is common.
+These water leaks contribute to water and energy waste and public health concerns.
 Water system and in-home plumbing leaks are costly for residents and community water suppliers.

 Fix a Leak with WaterSense!